CoHyper/grunt-phonegap-project/README.md

 * `deleteOptionsPath`<br />
 Type: `Boolean`, Default: `true`
 Add to `v0.1.3`.
-For create a new app need a empty folder.
+For create a new app need a empty folder.<br />
 WARNING: This variable delete folder of `options.path`.

 <pre>
 grunt.initConfig({